HOW MANY CATEGORIES CAN MY BOOKS BE LISTED UNDER?

 - You’ll receive an email outlining the categories that KDP have included under your title

 So there it is!
-Nice and easy and you now have 10 categories to make a greater impact on your book sales.
+Nice and easy and you now have up to 10 categories to make a greater impact on your book sales.
 To achieve a #1 Amazon Best Seller is no mean feat but it is now within your grasp.

 Even if your book is in the Top 10 in a certain category, that means you will be on the first page and, although the #1 spot has the best traction when it comes to sales, potential readers may well scroll down and click on your title.